 24. When Rykodisc, the Boston-based American independent label that won the rights to repackage Bowie’s back catalogue in 1989, kicked off their campaign with the beautiful Sound +Vision box set, they included the ‘sax’ take of John fully expecting to have other Aladdin Sane outtakes to use as bonus tracks on their reissue of the album proper the following year.
 No further material was in the offing from the Bowie camp, as the label’s former supremo, Jeff Rougvie recalls: “In hindsight, if I’d’ve known we were using all the (available) Aladdin-related rarities on the box, leaving us without anything for the Aladdin album, I might’ve had a re-think.”
 Talking of remakes, there’s one more, and it’s loud and it’s tasteless and you’ve almost certainly heard it before…

 25. Let’s Spend The Night Together (Bristol) is the second song on Aladdin Sane to be penned in the 1960s, and the album’s token cover version.
-The Bristolian suffix is my own appendage, but had Bowie done his research when scribbling out his track credits (say, by asking his new friend Mick Jagger, for instance) he’d have discovered how Marianne Faithfull often recounted how Jagger wrote the Rolling Stones classic for and about her in 1966 following their first night of passion at a hotel in the Somerset city.
+The Bristolian suffix is my own appendage, but had David done his research when scribbling out his track credits (say, by asking his new friend Mick Jagger, for instance) he’d have discovered how Marianne Faithfull often recounted how Jagger wrote the Rolling Stones classic for and about her in 1966 following their first night of passion at a hotel in the Somerset city.
 Talking of which, Bowie cheekily sauced up Jagger’s original lyric from “my tongue’s getting tied” to “my tongue’s getting tired.”
 He always was a cunning linguist.

 26. Flash forward seven years and 1973 was the year The Dame got to know Faithfull and the Jaggers a whole lot better.
 While Mick’s first wife Bianca Jagger has always maintained an elegant, dignified silence, David’s first wife Angela is happy to repeat the well-worn story of finding Bowie and Jagger dancing in the sheets at David and Angie’s rented townhouse in Oakley Street, Chelsea.
 Marianne went one better and in her 1994 memoir, Faithfull: An Autobiography, provided graphic details of her attempt to give Bowie a blowie at the same property, only to discover he’d shaved his public hair into a heart shape, and “couldn’t keep it up.”
 Aw, at least his heart was in the right place.